HermexTools/client-legacy/README.md

 * a partial screen
 * a complete desktop screen
 * a file (that will be zipped)
+* an entire file set (that will be zipped)
 * the clipboard
-obtaining immediatly the direct sharing URL.
+obtaining immediately the direct sharing URL.

 Since this project is open source and java written, feel free to fork, give suggestions or make pull requests.